Last updated: October 31st, 2022 |

 With 4 pi electrons, an antiaromatic molecule is expected.
 Oxirene (below right) which has never been isolated, is in this category.

 Cyclobutadiene was covered above, and in the last post.
-Note that the molecular orbital diagram predicts that if you rip off two of the pi-electrons, the resulting cyclobutene di-cation should be aromatic, (Substituted cyclobutene dications have indeed been synthesized and found to be aromatic, by the group of the estimable, late, George Olah) [note]
+Note that the molecular orbital diagram predicts that if you rip off two of the pi-electrons, the resulting cyclobutene di-cation should be aromatic, (Substituted cyclobutene dications have indeed been synthesized and found to be aromatic, by the group of the estimable, late, George Olah) [Note 2]

 Cyclic 5-membered pi systems with 6 pi electrons are predicted to be aromatic.
 Examples are abundant. such as the cyclopentadienyl anion (below left), furan (below right), pyrrole, thiophene, imidazole, and many others.
 And yes, arsoles are aromatic too, but you probably didn’t need me to tell you that.